Ian8VT/Ian8VT.github.io/qgis/lab_7/aa_malawi.md

 Through the comparison of the Malcomb et al. map and the one I attempted to reproduce, there are a number of visible differences between the two.
 A general similarity is that the central region of the country tends to be low on the vulnerability scale.

+### Sources Cited

+Hinkel, J. (2011).
+"Indicators of vulnerability and adaptive capacity": Towards a clarification of the science-policy interface.
+Global Environmental Change, 21, 198-208. doi:10.1016/j.gloenvcha.2010.08.002.

+Malcomb, D. W., Weaver, E. A., & Krakowka, A. R. (2014).
+Vulnerability modeling for sub-Saharan Africa: An operationalized approach in Malawi.
+Applied Geography, 48, 17–30. https://doi.org/10.1016/j.apgeog.2014.01.004

 Return to [QGIS and PostGIS Index Page](../qgis.md).